 Elastic APM dashboard (Source: Elastic Website)

-Elastic APM is part of the Elastic Observability solution, which also includes infrastructure and log monitoring, enhancing overall application and system observability.
-The easiest way to use Elastic APM is by subscribing to the hosted Elasticsearch service on Elastic Cloud.
-You can also opt to self-manage the Elastic stack, where you need to decide how to run and configure the APM server.
+The simplest way to utilize Elastic APM is by subscribing to the hosted Elasticsearch service on Elastic Cloud.
+Alternatively, you may choose to self-manage the Elastic stack, in which case you will need to determine how to run and configure the APM server.

-Some of the key features of Elastic APM include:
+Some of the key features of Elastic APM are:

 Zipkin